miclairy/crowd-sourcing-api/README.md

 # Crowd Sourcing Api
-crowd sourcing api for university to use with the crowd sourcing website
+crowd sourcing api for university to use with the crowd sourcing website.
+However this version doesn't have CORS enabled and so doesn't work with the crwod sourcing website.

 To run:
-* Open database mysql.
+* Open mysql database.
-* Run back end api.
-* Open this project with a browser.
+* Run with npm start

-Use node.js to build